-Disclaimer: This Article is written to help educate you and hopefully save lives.
-We are NOT an authority on the topic and OSHA, as well as company best practices and risk assessments, should be your guide.
-Proper CPR and First Aid training usurps this guide and should be followed.
+Disclaimer: This article is written to help educate you and hopefully save lives.
+We are NOT an authority on the topic.
+OSHA, as well as company best practices and risk assessments, should be your guide.
+Proper CPR and first aid training usurps this guide and should be followed.

 If you work in the HVAC or refrigeration industry, you don’t need us to tell you that dangerous situations are commonplace.
 Electrocution is relatively uncommon, but it’s still a possibility that HVAC techs need to keep in mind.
 It may cause severe injury or death.

-However, it doesn’t seem like a lot of people talk about the core cause of death by electrocution.
+However, it doesn’t seem like many people talk about the core cause of death by electrocution.
 It takes relatively few amps to kill a human being because it disrupts the signals that your heart relies on to pump properly.